kaa/smack/README.md

 ## Documentation

-Smack binds values form a context object to the template by looking for `data-bind` attributes on elements.
+Smack binds values from a context object to the template by looking for `data-bind` attributes on elements.
 It can bind to an attribute or to the text content of the element, attributes are created if not defined in the template.

 The following demonstrates loading a template and applying data bindings.
 Note that `element` here is modified and data bindings are applied.